-Click to watch specific topic:
+Click to go to specific topic:

 Efficient global communication is essential to HKS’s business model.
-They must be able to securely send large files across multiple platforms around the world to clients, contractors, and staff.
+They must be able to securely send large files across multiple platforms around the world to clients, contractors and staff.
 Like much of the architectural industry, however, HKS used FTP to send these files.
 They found FTP to be inconsistent, restrictive and lacking of the fundamental monitoring, security and internal controls that are needed in a communication-based company.
 Files were often lost, deleted or accessed improperly from the FTP servers with no means of tracking delivery.
 These issues could easily cause completion deadlines to be missed and profit lost.
 Facing these problems and FTP-related cost overruns, HKS began to look for another solution.

-Since files and folders can be stored securely in the Cloud, all users can securely and easily access files from anywhere at any time.
+Since files and folders can be stored securely in the cloud, all users can securely and easily access files from anywhere at any time.
 Management is also greatly simplified, since the administrator has the ability to effortlessly set or modify who has access to different files, as well as to track and audit information on who has received what files.

 The CDN dynamically distributes files to strategically located core, fallback and edge servers.
-This allows content to be uploaded onto multiple servers and delivered using the server closest to the recipient, greatly speeding delivery across the globe.
+This allows content to be uploaded onto multiple servers and delivered using the server closest to the recipient, greatly speeding delivery around the globe.

 Vice President Business Systems